Trump revives bad memories in new storm over intelligence - KTVZ

 Administration ‘exaggerating’ intelligence

-Democrats on Sunday seized on the confusion and conflicting statements to accuse the President of misleading Americans.
+Democrats are seizing on the confusion and conflicting statements to accuse the President of misleading Americans.

-House Intelligence Committee Chairman Adam Schiff said on CBS “Face the Nation” he could not recall any mention of purported attacks being planned on four US embassies during a briefing for the select “Gang of Eight” congressional leaders last week.
+House Intelligence Committee Chairman Adam Schiff said on CBS’s “Face the Nation” Sunday he could not recall any mention of purported attacks being planned on four US embassies during a briefing for the select “Gang of Eight” congressional leaders last week.

 “The brief was much more along the lines, frankly, of something that Secretary (Mike) Pompeo admitted the other day when he said that we don’t know precisely where and we don’t know precisely when,” Schiff said.